tvanantwerp/tomvanantwerp.com/packages/astro/src/content/essays/losing-50lbs.md

 ---
-title: "Overcoming a Lifetime of Weight: How I Lost 50 Pounds"
+title: 'Overcoming a Lifetime of Weight: How I Lost 50 Pounds'
-description: "I combined activity/diet tracking, high-intensity interval training, resistance training, the ketogenic diet, and fasting to get into the best shape of my life."
+description: 'I combined activity/diet tracking, high-intensity interval training, resistance training, the ketogenic diet, and fasting to get into the best shape of my life.'
 date: 2021-05-02
 emoji: 💪
 tags: